EmumbaOrg/docs-retail-solution-accelerator/docs/02-Setup/05-Provision-And-Deploy.md

         ```

 3. On successful completion you will see a `SUCCESS: Your application was removed from Azure in xx minutes xx seconds.` message on the console.

+## Troubleshooting Errors

+### Continue with Current Deployment

+1. If your deployment failed with an error, you can re-run the `azd up` command to restart the deployment of the same `azd` env that you have created before.

+2. If your deployment has failed due region or quota availability and you want to continue with current deployment, the simplest way is to delete the `config.json` and `.env` in `.azure` folder and execute the `azd up` command again.
+This will reset the whole

+### Destroy and Recreate New Deployment

+1. If your deployment failed and you want to create a new deployment, you must first purge the previous deployment using `azd down --purge` command before creating a new deployment with a new `azd` env.
+To create new `azd` env, you must execute `azd env new` command.

+2. You might run into following error when executing `azd down --purge` command when you have not approved quota before or have not approved yet:

+    !!! danger "No Deployment Found!"

+        ERROR: deleting infrastructure: error deleting Azure resources: finding completed deployments: 'dev': no deployments found.

+    To resolve this error, you must either execute the following `az` CLI command or delete that specific resource group from Azure portal.
+Executing the command will ask you for a confirmation to delete resource group.
+Input `y` to confirm deletion.

+    ```bash title=""
+    az group delete --name <resource-group-name>
+    Are you sure you want to perform this operation? (y/n): y
+    ```

+3. If you intend to create a new deployment after destroying the resources, you can execute any one of the following:

+    - You can delete the folder of that env in the `.azure` folder in root directory that you created before and run the `azd up` command again to create a new deployment.
+    - You